grezar/go-circleci/README.md

 Note this client is in beta.
 While I am using this client in my personal projects, many of the methods are not yet used in real projects and have not been fully tested.
-Therefore, this client may involve a lot of breaking changes until it reaches v1.0.
+Therefore, this client may involve some breaking changes until it reaches v1.0.
 If you find any missing features or bugs, please kindly report it via an Issue or Pull Request.